brthor/gofer.net.github.io/jobs.md

 }
 ```

+#### No Special Treatment for Async Functions

 The queued function may be `async` and will behave as expected on the worker.
 Queuing `async` functions is the same as queuing non-async functions.
-Using `await` in the `.Enqueue()` will not work.
+Using `await` in the `.Enqueue()` method will not work.

 ```c#
 // Enqueue async methods the same way as non-async.